yjmorales/openapi-specifications/README.md

 # This project contains an API definition based on OpenApi 3 Specifications.

-This project holds the specification, written in OpenApi 3.0, for BackOffice project.
+This project holds an API definition, based on OpenApi 3 Specifications, for a tipical BackOffice project.
 The specification file is self explanatory and below is minor information on how to install this on a project.

 Installation